hidecode221b/LG4X/README.md

 # LG4X: lmfit GUI for XPS

 ## Preface
-Now, the extended version (LG4X-V2) is available from [here](https://github.com/Julian-Hochhaus/LG4X-V2) upgraded by [Julian Hochhaus](https://github.com/Julian-Hochhaus/).
-Thanks, Julian.
-After the WFH period under the covid situation, I have no time to focus on the development of this code (28 Mar.
+The extended version (LG4X-V2) is available from [here](https://github.com/Julian-Hochhaus/LG4X-V2) upgraded by [Julian Hochhaus](https://github.com/Julian-Hochhaus/).
+Furthermore, the advanced version (LG4X-V3) is available from [here](https://github.com/KherveFitting/KherveFitting/) developed by [Gwilherm Kerherve](https://www.linkedin.com/in/gwilherm-kerherve-3588b978/).
+After the WFH period under the covid situation, I have no time to develop further this code (28 Mar.
 2023).

 ## Introduction